AMReX-Fusion/Furnace/Docs/source/radiation.rst

 Introduction
 ============

-Furnace has three radiation solvers:
+Logi has three radiation solvers:

 -  SingleGroupSolver: this solver does not have radiation pressre.
 It is pure hydro plus radiation diffusion.
 This is only